 Penn in Washington Summer Program

 The Penn in Washington summer program is open to all students of the University of Pennsylvania spending the summer in Washington, from incoming freshmen to graduating seniors.
 There is no cost for the program.
-Between June 15 and August 1 of each year, we organize the following:
+Between early June and August 1 of each year, we organize the following:

 There will be approximately seven networking events throughout the summer.
 A group of alumni who share a particular career path will be invited to meet students.
 Topics in past summers have included: Law/Lobbying , Government consulting, Politics/campaigns, Working on the Hill, Public relations, Think tanks/Advocacy organizations, and Media.